Recipes for those meal replacement shakes

 Higher Protein Intake Helps Weight Loss

-I have a suggestion for the reader who wants to make their own homemade weight loss shakes.
+I have a suggestion for the reader who wants to make their own homemade meal replacement shakes.
 Try one of the many whey protein powders that are available at drug and health food stores.
 Most of them are very low in fat but high in protein.
 Higher protein intake has been proven to help with weight loss.
 Try to find one that does not contain artificial colors or flavors.
 Make it with skim milk, a banana, and a teaspoon of natural peanut butter.
 I have this for lunch after working out, and I am full until dinner time.

 Blender Diet Shake Recipe

 1 scoop of low-calorie protein powder

 You can add a tablespoon of peanut butter or a teaspoon of vanilla or instant coffee.
 Use any combination you like but keep track of the calories!